shannenlolol/SG_Routing_UI_SL/docs/Test Procedures.md

 * Selected road-type overlays appear as line layers on the map.
 * Multiple overlays can be displayed together.
-* Toggling overlays does not clear the existing route.
+* Toggling overlays does not clear an existing route.

 <p>
   <img src="../frontend/public/images/us10_overlays_on.png" width="80%" />